Hamish Hamilton (London, UK)

 A copy of Peacock’s Nightmare Abbey and Crotchet Castle from 1947, same design, orange ink:

-In 1948 the Curwan designs are printed on the dust jackets, which are also redesigned with space for the title and author.
+In 1948 the Curwen designs are printed on the dust jackets, which are also redesigned with space for the title and author.
 The front flap includes a prospectus for the series with a summary of the book.
 The price remains 6s.
 The spine design remains the same as the earlier jacket.
 The series titles now have series numbers, and the number is included on the jacket spine.

 The back of the dust jacket contains a redesigned list of the 29 titles in the series.
 Series numbers are included.

-The Curwan binding designs are replaced by a common buckram binding with title stamped in gold on this copy.
+The Curwen binding designs are replaced by a common buckram binding with title stamped in gold on this copy.
 Binding colors at this point include blue (below) yellow, light blue, red, and brick.
 The binding colors can vary for the same title, the jacket designs don’t.

 The inside of the book – half-title, title and copyright pages – remain the same as the 1947 titles.